Software is making it easier to cheat workers

 Employers also reclaim time through what is known as “automatic break deductions.”
 The software assumes that you took your full meal break, even if you didn’t.

 In some workplaces, taking a lunch break can be difficult, especially for those providing patient care in hospitals and nursing homes.
-Studies of nurses suggest that they are completely unable to take breaks in about 10 percent of shifts and aren’t relieved of duty for meals and breaks in about 40 percent.
+Studies of nurses suggest that they are completely unable to take breaks in about 10% of shifts and aren’t relieved of duty for meals and breaks in about 40%.

 In the cases I reviewed, companies didn’t make it easy for workers to override the break deduction.
 Employees complained that they didn’t have authorization to do so and instead had to fill out an extra paper form.
 Or ask their supervisor for approval.
 Or both.